 The Home institute may send all documents in the original version with signatures by post-mail, or scanned version with signatures by email.

+The Home institute may send scanned version of all documents with signatures by email alongwith an endorsement letter by the contact person of the institute that the scanned version is authenticated /verified.

 The Application Form